4305 N Garfield St # 221 Midland, TX 79705

 Receiving Dentures in Midland, TX

-Dr. Courter always ensures that our denture patients are in good health before he provides denture services to them.
+Dr. Courter always ensures that our patients are in good health before he provides denture services to them.
 Checking for signs of infection or dysfunction prior to treatment also helps create a long-lasting and healthy restoration.
 First, Dr. Courter will conduct a thorough exam to decide f you are a suitable candidate for dentures.
 Here, he will evaluate your gums, the health of your jawbone, and existing teeth if you have any.

 Traditional Dentures